Asteya (A- non, Steya- Stealing)

 The mantra linked with Asteya is “Om shrim lakshmiyei namaha.”
 As you repeat this mantra, tap into the power of Lakshmi, the goddess of light and abundance.
 Like Lakshmi, if you believe you have all you need, you won’t need to take it from someone else.
 Repeat this mantra while holding Warrior 3, while practicing Hasta mudra, or when you find yourself in an environment where the temptation to “take” arises.
 Explore Asteya in mind, body, spirit and see where it takes you.

 Love learning about the Yamas and Niyamas?
 Be on the look-out for Amber’s “Yamas From the Heart” online training in May and her upcoming Soul Medicine Retreats and Workshops on her website.

 Be happy.
 Be well.
 Be peaceful.
 Be free.
-Thank you for reading – we’ll be back next month as we dive into the fourth Yama of Aparigraha (non-possessiveness, non-grasping, non-greediness).
+Thank you for reading.
+We’ll be back next month as we dive into the fourth Yama of Brahmacharya , or non-excess.

 Copyright 2019 Metta Yoga, LLC